-- Work Ethics which includes:

-- o Attitude Positive and Enthusiastic

-- Attendance Reliable and Punctual

-- Accountability Honest and Trustworthy

-- Appearance Look and Dress Appropriately

-- o Ambition Eager to Learn and Develop

-- o Acceptance Willing to Follow Rules

-- o Appreciation Serve Customers Cheerfully

-- Attendance Lake Career & Technical Center will comply with and support each of the high school's attendance policies.
-Absences that are excused (per each high school's handbook) will be considered excused at Lake Career & Technical Center as well.
-In the event of an absence, the following is expected:

-- Notifying his/her instructor, in writing, prior to the absence.
-Information should include name, class period(s) missed, date of absence along with reason.

-- Contacting his/her instructor (or parent/guardian contacted the home high school) before the start of class.
+- Work Ethics includes, but is not limited to: Attendance, Ethical Behavior, Interpersonal Skills, Personal Responsibility, and Time Management. - Attendance Lake Career & Technical Center will comply with and support each of the high school's attendance policies.
+Absences that are verified (per each high school's handbook) will be considered verified at Lake Career & Technical Center as well.
+In the event of an absence, the following is expected: - Notifying instructor, in writing, prior to the absence.
+Information should include name, class period(s) missed, date of absence along with reason. - Contacting instructor (or parent/guardian contacted the home high school) by 9 a.m., but preferably before the start of class.
 If the instructor is not available, a message may be left.
-The LCTC Office is open from 7:30 a.m. to 3:30 p.m.

-- Preference is for the student to contact his/her LCTC instructor as part of the pre-employment expectation.

-- AST This category is used to track Power Standards.
+The LCTC Office is open from 7:30 a.m. to 3:30 p.m. - Preference is for the student to contact his/her LCTC instructor as part of the pre-employment expectation. - AST This category is used to track Power Standards.
 Power Standards are selected from national, state, and/or local learning objectives for each subject area.
-See program handbook or the instructor's webpage for a complete listing.
+See program handbook or the instructor's web page for a complete listing. - Lab/Projects - Written/Homework (Examples: daily work, out of class work) - Technical English/Math/Science Assignments - Test/Quizzes (Examples: assessments, exams written and/or performance, quizzes)

-- Lab/Projects

-- Written/Homework (Examples: daily work, out of class work)

-- Technical English/Math/Science Assignments

-- Test/Quizzes (Examples: assessments, exams written and/or performance, quizzes)

 Make-Up and Incomplete Work: Students will be expected to complete all work, including but not limited to exams, assignments, papers, projects, quizzes, etc. IT IS THE RESPONSIBILITY OF THE STUDENT to obtain assignments.
-Make-up assignment(s) (written and/or lab) will be determined by the instructor.
+Make-up assignment(s) (written and/or lab) will be determined by the instructor, and published in the instructor's course syllabus.